PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 efficiency fixture exercises the enabled explicit phase with one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import- blocked suites pass.

+The absolute-final normalization/attention pair is now characterized without production changes.
+It has two ordered owners, one fresh shared pass-state scope, fixed `False`/`True` normalization flags, and one zero-argument call at the terminal instance-normalization/dynamic-shape boundary.
+Focused contracts freeze all ModelIR/layout/diagnostics/scope arguments and the mixed-attention rationale.
+The eventual phase should use a frozen ModelIR/layout/diagnostics context, two direct owner imports, two stable IDs, and one fresh shared scope per build.